HunterZ1998/BigData2022P2/README.md

 Reference: [Working with Materialized Views](https://docs.snowflake.com/en/user-guide/views-materialized.html)

-(2) Using clustering could be beneficial when there is lot selective queries on a particular field on a big table.
-If the table is clustered on the field, then Snowflake can easily prune a lot of the micro-partitions that does not have the wanted value.
-On the contrary, if the table is not clustered on the field, the wanted value may scatter in all the micro-partitions, so Snowflake must look into every micro-partitions to find for the value.
+(2) Using clustering could be beneficial when there is lot of selective queries on a particular field on a big table.
+If the table is clustered on the field, then Snowflake can easily prune a lot of the micro-partitions that do not have the desired value.
+On the contrary, if the table is not clustered on the field, the desired value may scatter across the micro-partitions, so Snowflake must look into every micro-partition to find the value.

-A use case of using clustering in this dataset is: the company always need to look at the sales records on a single day.
+A use case of using clustering in this dataset is: the company always needs to look at the sales records on a single day.
 It requires to select the sales record on the date.
 An example of such query could be:
 ```
 SELECT *
 FROM sales